Vasiliy Lomachenko: Retirement

-After hinting at retirement since the beginning of 2025, Lomachenko officially announced his retirement on June 5 via a video he posted on his social media channels.
+After hinting at retirement since the beginning of 2025, Lomachenko officially announced his retirement on 5 June via a video he posted on his social media channels.
 In the video, he said:

 "I'm grateful for every victory and defeat inside the ring and outside the ring.
 I'm thankful that as my career comes to an end, I've gained clarity about the direction a person must take in order to achieve true victory, not just in the ring.

 I thank God for my honest and wonderful and kind parents for their care, love and warmth I've felt throughout my life.
 My father taught me not only boxing, but how to be a role model for my own children.

 I've made many mistakes in life and in the gym but he was always by my side, correcting me when needed.
 I have many warm memories.

 To my family, you have always stood by me.
 You shared in my victories and you felt the pain of my losses.
 Those losses only made us stronger."

 Lomachenko also paid tribute to his father and trainer.
 There were multiple tribute posts from boxing media and his peers later that day praising Lomachenko for what he achieved in his career.
 He finished his professional career with 18 wins from 21 fights.
 17 were world title fights.

+Comeback in 2026

+On 12 May 2026, it was announced that Lomachenko would come out of retirement for a fight at the end of the year.
+Ring Magazine indicated that Lomachenko’s contract with Top Rank expired on 12 May, making him a promotional free agent however did not rule him out of working with Top Rank in the future.
+For his return, Lomachenko wanted to target high-profile opponents only, rather than easy fights.
+Unified IBF and WBO super featherweight champion Emanuel Navarrete, was mentioned as a possible opponent, and then another high-profile fight against Gervonta Davis was a possible target.
+The WBO stated it would allow Lomachenko to challenge Navarrete, but only after Navarrete fulfilled his mandatory obligation, against Charly Suarez.